-Insurance companies in Butler lead-tainted water case claim no liability
+Butler Area's insurance companies claim no liability in lead-tainted water case

 Lawyers for The Netherlands and Peerless insurance companies are asking a judge to order that they are not obligated to pay or defend the district or former Superintendent Dale Lumley.

-A federal lawsuit filed in February against the school district contends that Lumley and administrators concealed information for months that Summit Elementary's water supply contained dangerous amounts of lead.
-A subsequent executive summary of an internal investigation also references a possible cover-up or negligence in addressing and communicating the lead problem.
+A federal lawsuit filed in February against the school district contends Lumley and administrators concealed information for months that Summit Elementary's water supply contained dangerous amounts of lead.
+A subsequent executive summary of an internal investigation references a possible cover-up or negligence in addressing and communicating the lead problem.

 Three school district administrators, including Lumley, resigned in the midst of the scandal, and a criminal investigation is ongoing.